 - 1.0 The University shall provide one six-credit course reduction for the President of the Association if he or she is a Faculty Member and one quarter (1/4) reduction of the Association President's work load if he or she is not a Faculty Member.
-In either case, the Association and the University will share the cost at the going rate of one six-credit course teaching stipend. - 2.0 The University shall provide one three-credit course reduction for a second officer of the Association with the agreement of the member's Chair and appropriate Dean and upon request to the Academic Vice-President and Provost if he or she is a Faculty Member or one eighth (1/8) reduction of the officer's work load if he or she is not a Faculty Member with the agreement of the member's Chair and appropriate Dean if he/she is a Lab Instructor or Clinical Associate, or if a Librarian, agreement of the University Librarian, or if an employee of Coady or Extension the agreement of the Director. - 3.0 During any academic year in which formal negotiations between the Employer and the Association occur, the Employer shall provide one six-credit course reduction for the Chief Negotiator of the Association if he or she is a Faculty Member and one quarter (1/4) reduction of the Association Chief Negotiator's work load if he or she is not a Faculty Member.
-In either case, the Association will reimburse the University at the going rate of one six-credit course teaching stipend. - 4.0 The Association President or Chief Negotiator may opt out of the reduction in teaching or work load specified in clauses 1 and 3 above, and choose to receive instead the equivalent of one six-credit course teaching stipend, for which the University will be reimbursed at the going rate by the Association.
+In either case, the Association and the University will share the cost at the going rate of one six-credit course teaching stipend. - 2.0 During any academic year in which formal negotiations between the Employer and the Association occur, the Employer shall provide one six-credit course reduction for the Chief Negotiator of the Association if he or she is a Faculty Member and one quarter (1/4) reduction of the Association Chief Negotiator's work load if he or she is not a Faculty Member.
+In either case, the Association will reimburse the University at the going rate of one six-credit course teaching stipend.

+3.0 The Association President or Chief Negotiator may opt out of the reduction in teaching or work load specified in clauses 1 and 2 above, and choose to receive instead the equivalent of one six-credit course teaching stipend, for which the University will be reimbursed at the going rate by the Association.